ssolbak/medium-node-apps/README.md

 ## Opinions change

+We are always improving as developers.
+New frameworks come with new approaches.
 Talk to me in 3 months, I'll be doing things differently.